max-talanov/1/iProject/neucogar.md

 ##Objectives

-The ultimate goal of the project is to create the computer simulation of human consciousness with realistic neurobiological background processes.
+The ultimate goal of the project is to create the cognitive architecture with the option of human consciousness with close to realistic, but still effective in modern Von Neumann architectures, neurobiological processes.
 We have to use some simplification that should be based on understanding of brain work principles.
-In other words main goal is to create cognitive architecture with realistic for modern computers (clusters) performance implementation of neurobiological nature of mental processes, this could be decomposed into:
+In other words main goal is to create cognitive architecture with realistic for modern computers (clusters) performance implementation of neurobiological nature of mental processes.
+We decided to use two cognitive architectures of Marvin Minsky and Aaron Sloman that provide the complete picture of human mental processes.
+Marvin Minsky proposed "Model of six" in his book [@emotionmachine] that contains of six levels of mental activities:

+1. Instinctive reactions
+1. Learned reactions
+1. Deliberative thinking
+1. Reflective thinking
+1. Self-reflective thinking
+1. Self-conscious reflections

+With following mechanism of mental processing: Critic -> Selector -> Way to think / Critic, for details please see [@emotionmachine].

+Aaron Sloman proposed H-CogAff that consist of following parts:

+1. Perception mechanisms (hierarchy)
+1. Actions mechanisms (hierarchy)

+1. Reactive processes system with alarms
+1. Deliberative processes system
+1. Long term associative memory
+1. Motive activation
+1. Meta-management (reflective) processes
+1. Personae

+For further details please see [@sloman2003]

+Work breakdown structure is presented below:

-1. Develop theoretical model of consciousness encapsulating:
+1. Develop theoretical model of cognitive architecture with option of consciousness encapsulating:
-    2. Philosophical point of view (Model of six, H-CogAff)
+    2. Philosophical point of view (Model of six [@emotionmachine], H-CogAff[sloman2003])
 	2. Neurobiological nature of processes in a brain
-	2. Psychological phenomena: emotions, motivation, self-awareness ...
+	2. Psychological phenomena: emotions, learning, self-awareness ...
 1. Implementation of abstract/simplified cognitive architectures of Model of Six or/and H-CogAff based on theoretical model
     2. Study implementation approaches of cognitive architecture
     2. Implement approaches in the way of concept software architecture